Feline Heat CycleLast updated: August 02, 2016

-TREATMENTYoung males often do not repeatedly breed if the shy female does not exhibit breeding behavior.
+TreatmentYoung males often do not repeatedly breed if the shy female does not exhibit breeding behavior.
 An experienced male will help and often breed in spite of the female's shyness.
 HCG can be given when copulation has happened and semen is present.
 Check for semen by collecting the vaginal discharge onto a slide.
-If semen is present, veterinarians have induced ovulation with 250 IU of HCG (Human Chorionic Gonadotropin) given IM.
+If semen is present, veterinarians have induced ovulation using HCG (Human Chorionic Gonadotropin) given IM.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.